nodejs/abi-stable-node/napi_js_data.md

 - `napi_ok` if the API succeeded.

 #### Description
-This API returns a N-API value corresponding to a JavaScript Array type.
+This API returns an N-API value corresponding to a JavaScript Array type.
-The Array's length property is set to the passed in length parameter.
+The Array's length property is set to the passed-in length parameter.
-However, the underlying buffer is not guaranteed to be pre-allocated- that behavior is left to the underlying VM implementation.
-If you need the buffer to be guaranteed, consider using `napi_create_external_arraybuffer`.
+However, the underlying buffer is not guaranteed to be pre-allocated - that behavior is left to the underlying VM implementation.
+If you need the buffer to be  a contiguous block of memory that can be directly read and/or written via C++, consider using `napi_create_external_arraybuffer`.

 JavaScript arrays are described in [Section 22.1](https://tc39.github.io/ecma262/#sec-array-objects) of the ECMAScript Language Specification.